eliasMC89/gambler/README.md

 ## Description

-Poker cash game organizer that keeps a history of all the games a user has played.
+Mobile app for poker players that keeps the account and the record of the user's poker games.
+The user can also share a game with other users and use the poker odds calculator which retrieves the odds of the players in a particular hand.

 ## User stories